-- 1. First aid staff will be on continuous attendance in Chester le Street Rowing Club Boathouse.
+- 1. First aid staff will be on continuous attendance at Chester le Street Rowing Club Boathouse, next to race control.
 As the access point for Emergency services is at the boathouse then any persons needing their attention will be brought to this point.
 If the person can not be moved then a marshal shall escort the emergency services to a point where they can access the patient.
 If the Emergency services are needed they will be contacted by an official. - 2.
-A Safety launch will be manned by the appropriate personnel, the boat will be manned by two crew.
-The launch will be provided with rescue kit, radio and mobile telephone communications. - 3.
-The Umpires / Marshals at the start, finish and appropriate points will have radio and mobile phone communications (where possible).
-The Chief Umpire will carry a mobile Phone for communicating with the Start, Finish, and race control and for calling Emergency services. - 4.
+Safety launches will be manned by the appropriate personnel, each boat will be manned by two crew.
+All launches will be provided with rescue kits, radio and mobile telephone communications. - 3.
+The Umpires / Marshals at the start, finish and appropriate points will have radio and mobile phone as a backup in case of radio failure The Chief Umpire will carry a radio for communicating with the Start, Finish, and race control where Emergency services will be called if required. - 4.
 The Durham Fire and Rescue service and Ambulance service can be contacted in an emergency via the 999 service.
 (Both services have been notified of event)